Covid-19 and Heart Disease

 COVID-19 is a novel virus, therefore; there is limited information available.
 The information from the Centers for Disease Control is fluid by the hour.

 Although we only have 2.5 months of data, a certain trend is developing.
 People diagnosed with COVID-19 are having heart problems.
-The most concerning art is that people who did not previously have heart disease are having problems.
+The most concerning art are that people who did not previously have heart disease are having problems.

 Who Is At Risk for Heart Arrhythmias Diagnosed With COVID-19